See all > Sexual health

 - Pain in the affected area

-Neither HSV-1 nor HSV-2 are life-threatening, but they can be pretty painful and annoying.
-Both viruses are also highly contagious, with HSV-2 transmission rates documented as high as 20% within a year in couples where one partner is infected.
+Neither HSV-1 nor HSV-2 is life-threatening, but they can be pretty painful and annoying.
+Both viruses are also highly contagious, with HSV-2 transmission rates documented as high as 20% within a year in a couple where one sex partner is infected.
 HSV-1 is so contagious that over two-thirds of the world’s population is estimated to have it.